Democrats seek Green New Deal to address climate change

 The Democrats are likely to meet resistance to their proposal in Congress, especially in the Republican-controlled Senate.
 Trump, who has expressed doubts about climate change, also is likely to oppose it.

+The announcement of the Green New Deal came as House Speaker Nancy Pelosi tapped eight Democrats to serve on a special committee to address climate change.
+Ocasio-Cortez was not among those selected for the panel, which is chaired by Rep. Kathy Castor, D-Fla.
+Ocasio-Cortez declined to answer Thursday when asked about the snub.

+Pelosi said in a statement that the climate committee will “spearhead Democrats’ work to develop innovative, effective solutions to prevent and reverse the climate crisis.”
+She made no mention of the Green New Deal.

-The resolution marks the first time Ocasio-Cortez and other lawmakers have attached legislative language onto the Green New Deal, a concept that until now has been largely undefined other than as a call for urgent action to head off catastrophic climate change and create jobs.
+The resolution being introduced Thursday marks the first time Ocasio-Cortez and other lawmakers have attached legislative language to the Green New Deal, a concept that until now has been largely undefined other than as a call for urgent action to head off catastrophic climate change and create jobs.

 Several Democratic presidential hopefuls have embraced the idea of a Green New Deal without saying exactly what it means.